 Normally a contract law question can be broken down into three sections

 1. Obligation (if there is a contract or agreement?)

 2. Breach (has one or both parties breached?)

 3. Damages (are there damages and what do they include?)

 You’ll organize your answer by answering each question.
 Of course, each section is complicated and has subparts (e.g., under obligation, you might consider if it’s a bilateral or unilateral contract).
 But mentally highlighting each section will give you a great jumping off point to answer the question.

-Note that a professor might ask a partial question, such as simply whether there is an obligation here?
-Or is there a breach here?
-If you’re given a more specific question, simply analyze just one of these subsections.
+Note that a professor might ask a partial question such as "Is there is an obligation here?" or "Is there a breach here?"
+If you’re given a more specific question, simply analyze one of these subsections.